chriopter/hugo-autopilot/README.md

 2. **Hugo Updater** - Checks for Hugo updates and creates PRs & Automerges to Rebuild site on newest version
 3. **PR Merger** - Auto-merges Dependabot PRs

+All these features are accessed through a single router workflow that you can reference from your Hugo site with just one file.
+This means you only need to add one workflow file to your repository to get all these capabilities:

-This single workflow file handles all Hugo CI/CD tasks:
+With this single workflow file, your Hugo site will automatically:
-- Building and deploying your site on push to main
+- Build and deploy to GitHub Pages when you push to main
-- Updating Hugo weekly with automerged PRs
+- Check for Hugo updates weekly and create auto-merged PRs
-- Auto-merging Dependabot PRs
+- Auto-merge Dependabot PRs for GitHub Actions dependencies
-- Responding to manual triggers and repository dispatch events
+- Respond to manual triggers and repository dispatch events

-All these features are accessed through a single router workflow that you can reference from your Hugo site with just one file, as shown in this real-world example from [christopher-eller.de](https://github.com/chriopter/christopher-eller.de):
+Here's a real-world example from [christopher-eller.de](https://github.com/chriopter/christopher-eller.de):

 ### Installation